Guidebook V: Facilitating Discussion

 Sam did a head count as people took their seats.
 The atmosphere in the room was charged as different personalities jostled for space.
 Sam was nervous but held back from speaking until everyone was settled.
 He consulted his notes and shared a few thoughts.
 In the discussion that followed, Sam was able to identify those confident enough to share their opinions openly.
 There was one who might happily talk all evening and several content to be silent.

 Before unpacking the study, Sam gave them the task of splitting into smaller groups.
 He asked them to discuss their experience of similar groups they had attended and how they felt about contributing in an open forum.
-The stories were slow to emerge but within several minutes were in full flow.
+The stories were slow to emerge at first, but within several minutes were in full flow.
 He overheard one girl sharing her tale of embarrassment when she misquoted the Bible, and someone corrected her publicly.
-Another member talked about his church background that discouraged women from participating and how much he enjoys a female perspective.
+Another member talked about his church background that discouraged women from participating and how much he now enjoyed hearing a female perspective.
 A trio of men debated the merit of providing information rather than sharing their personal feelings on topics.
 Sam allowed the discussions to take as much time as was needed for each member to speak.
 Then he drew their attention with a story of his own.
 By the time they settled down to discuss that evening’s topic, there was an air of mutual respect and understanding.

 How to Talk

-As Group Guide you have the role of navigator.
+As Group Guide, you have the role of navigator.
 You know where you would like the discussion to go.
 Your group participants will want to stop along the way.
 It is up to you to guide conversation in such a way that it serves the evening’s goal.
 Sometimes this is as simple as having a few key phrases up your sleeve that you can pull out when the need arises:

 Thank you for that perspective, I would love to come back to that some time.
 Tonight, however, we’re focusing more on …